digicatapult/bridgeAI-prediction-service/README.md

 ## How to run the tests
 1. Make the database up and running by `docker compose up -d` from terminal You can login to the database using `psql -h localhost -p 5432 -U admin -d bridgeai`
-1. Install the requirements `poetry install`
+2. Install the requirements `poetry install`
+3. Run `poetry run alembic upgrade head` for database migration
-2. Run the tests `poetry run pytest`
+4. Run the tests `poetry run pytest`

 ## Helm installation - local testing
 1. To deploy - `helm install prediction-server-release charts/prediction-server-chart`